SMS-IT/wiki_drawio/README.md

 Description:
   Draw and edit flow charts, diagrams, images using Draw.io service.

   Note!
-You should enable .xml extension in $wgFileExtensions in LocalSettings.php
+You should enable .xml file extension in $wgFileExtensions in LocalSettings.php